 10 Tips to Help Your Newborn Baby Sleep

-When you bring your baby home no one tells you that “sleep like a baby” only lasts a short time.
-This article will give you 10 tips to help your newborn sleep better.
+When you bring your brand new baby home, no one tells you that “sleep like a baby” may not happen, or that if it does, it may only last a short time.
+This article will give you 10 great tips to help your newborn sleep better.

-Disclaimer: Before I get to the 10 tips to help your newborn sleep, I thought I should note that it can be dangerous for a new newborn baby (just a few weeks old) to sleep all night.
+Before I get to the 10 tips to help your newborn sleep, I thought I should note that it can be dangerous for a new newborn baby to sleep all night.
 They really do need to eat at least every 3 hours in those early days so they can grow well and thrive.

-It is also safest to place baby on his back to sleep, to guard against SIDS.
-You may be interested in other ways to lower SIDS risks.
+Addtionally, it is only recommended to place baby on his back to sleep, to guard against SIDS.
+You may be interested in other ways to lower SIDS risks here too.

 Newborn Baby Sleep